zceehep/comp0034_week7/exercises/1_create_base_jinja_template.md

 </main>
 ```

+**NOTE** You will also need to create an empty html file in templates called `navigation.html` otherwise you will get an
+error.
+We will add code to this file later in the activity.

 ## 2. Create an `index.html` that inherits from the base page

 `index.html` inherits from `base.html` so all we need to provide is the content.
 We will pass in the variable for title